aabiji/reel/README.md

-# Luz
+# 🎬 Reel

-A video player
+A video player.
+This is my attempt at understanding how video playback works.

 Points to focus on:
 - Rust FFI with ffmpeg C api